ultral/ultral.github.io/it/ansible-testing-en.md

 ![Ansible refactoring](assets/at_kitchen_2.png?raw=true "Ansible refactoring")

 In general, it was a stable solution.
 However, when we increased the number of tested roles to 15(13 base roles + 2 meta roles) we faced an issue.
 The speed of tests felt down dramatically to 70 minutes.
-It was to slow.
+It was too slow.
 We were not able to think about XP (extreme programming) practices.

 ##### Day № -601: Ansible & molecule